 - Don't be overly concerned with grammar and spelling with written responses.
 Supposedly, raters are asked to ignore spelling and grammar errors, so remember to focus on the general concepts you want to share.
 Even incomplete sentences are acceptable as long as your responses and position about each prompt are clearly stated.
 Similarly to MMI's scenarios, medical schools are not looking for a right or wrong answer, but rather for evidence of your reasoning and rationale.

 The final Acuity Insight Assessment to know is Duet, the latest addition to its assessment suite.
-While CASPer was designed to help schools evaluate your professional skills and maturity--and Snapshot your communication skills--Duet is supposed to evaluate whether your goals, values, and characteristics are a good fit for the programs to which you are applying.
+While CASPer was designed to help schools evaluate your professional skills and maturity, Duet is supposed to evaluate whether your goals, values, and characteristics are a good fit for the programs to which you are applying.

 Association of American Medical Colleges PREview--formerly known as AAMC Situational Judgment Test (AAMC SJT)